Analyzing Eloxx Pharmaceuticals (ELOX) and Its Competitors

 Eloxx Pharmaceuticals (NASDAQ: ELOX) is one of 40 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its rivals?
-We will compare Eloxx Pharmaceuticals to similar companies based on the strength of its earnings, analyst recommendations, valuation, risk, institutional ownership, profitability and dividends.
+We will compare Eloxx Pharmaceuticals to similar businesses based on the strength of its earnings, profitability, valuation, analyst recommendations, institutional ownership, risk and dividends.

+21.7% of Eloxx Pharmaceuticals shares are owned by institutional investors.
+Comparatively, 42.9% of shares of all “Commercial physical research” companies are owned by institutional investors.
+33.4% of Eloxx Pharmaceuticals shares are owned by company insiders.
+Comparatively, 17.3% of shares of all “Commercial physical research” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent recommendations and price targets for Eloxx Pharmaceuticals and its rivals, as provided by MarketBeat.
+This is a summary of recent ratings for Eloxx Pharmaceuticals and its rivals, as reported by MarketBeat.

 |Sell Ratings